COVID-19 We are currently in Alert Level 1. Find out what this means for Council services... Read more

 The Mayor and Councillors can be contacted any time to discuss issues or concerns about the District.

-Waimakariri District Council at Function Room, Rangiora Town Hall.
+Waimakariri District Council (Long Term Plan Budget Meeting) at Function Room, Rangiora Town Hall.
 The live stream can be joined here. - View Agenda

 The Waimakariri District Council is made up of a Mayor and ten Councillors who represent the three wards in the District.
 Representation is as follows: